oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 #### Limitations

-The current experimental support for Istio has these limitations:
+The current support for Istio has these limitations:

 * It is tested with Istio 1.2.2 and later (up to 1.5), however it is tested with both single and multicluster installations of Istio.
-* Support is provided only for domains that are stored in persistent volumes and created with the provided sample using the WLST option.
-  We intend to support Domain in Image and WDT options as well, but that is not currently available.
 * Support is provided only for domains with a single dynamic cluster.
-  Multiple clusters and configured clusters are not currently supported.
+  Multiple clusters and configured clusters are not currently supported ???

 #### Using the operator with experimental Istio support